 ERP reporting tools use sophisticated filters and analytics that can filter inconsistencies in the data.
 The system also ensures that the data obtained is generated in real-time.
 Accurate business reports will help stakeholders make the best decisions for their business.

-How To Decide If/When Your Business Needs ERP
+How To Decide If or When Your Business Needs ERP

 Every business is unique and faces different challenges.
 Now the question is that, how do you know that your business needs ERP?
 The following are some parameters that indicate that you should consider using an ERP system now.